flyywh/Rain-Removal/README.md

-# This is a collection of works that are realted to image and video rain removal
+# A collection of works on image and video rain removal

 ** The list is maintained by Dejia Xu and Wenhan Yang.**